de Sitter Space Decay and Cosmological Constant Relaxation in Unimodular Gravity with Charged Membranes: Relaxation of the Cosmological Constant

+Of course, to make sure that arbitrarily small values of cosmological constant can be approached, as we noted above there must be at least two sets of membranes, with incommensurate fluxes.
+In this case the configurations with tiny positive cosmological constant will accumulate, overwhelming other outcomes.
+Thus finding a tiny positive $\Lambda$ is natural without anthropics.
+Rather interestingly, this can be achieved already with the simple linear + quadratic actions mentioned in \cite{Aurilia:1980xj}.
+Still we stress that this assumes no phase transitions at late times, in the matter sector after inflation, and it does not immediately lead to a prediction of current cosmic acceleration.

+So we see that the likeliest values of the cosmological constant are small as opposed to large, addressing the ``why is cosmological constant not huge?" part of the problem.
 However we would be too hasty to declare victory at this point.
 Besides the obvious point that observations suggest that $\frac{\Lambda}{\mpl^4} \sim 10^{-120}$ instead of zero, in our analysis of the evolution we have treated $\Lambda_{\tt QFT}$ as a fixed number, ignoring any possible phase transitions in a late universe.
 This is an issue, since while the early evolution favors the tiniest values of $\Lambda_{\rm total}$, the membrane nucleation processes which lead to it slow down tremendously when the local value of $\Lambda$ becomes smaller than $\Lambda_{critical} \simeq 3 \mpl^2 \Bigl(\frac{{\cal T}_{\cal A}}{4 \mpl^2}\Bigr)^2$.
-Indeed, we worry about a framework where the early evolution sets $\Lambda_{\tt total}$ to almost zero, and then at a much later stage a phase transition in the matter sector occurs, changing the QFT vacuum energy dramatically.
+Indeed, from a practical point of view, we need to worry about a framework where the early evolution sets $\Lambda_{\tt total}$ to almost zero, and then at a much later stage a phase transition in the matter sector occurs, changing the QFT vacuum energy dramatically, and by a large value.
 A region of the universe where this occurs would typically develop a large negative energy density, which would force it to stop expanding and recollapse, presumably at least forming a large black hole.
 Note, that we can solve this problem immediately by going back to anthropics to fix the very late value of the cosmological constant \cite{antropat}.